Udzu/pudzu/pillar.md

 '#64323205'
 ```

 **ImageColor.blend**: blend two colors together, using sRGB gamma correction by default.
 Similarly, **ImageColor.brighten** and **ImageColor.darken** blend with white and black, while preserving alpha.
 Can be called directly on RGBA named tuples.
+Also see **Image.Image.blend**.

 ```python
 >> ImageColor.blend("blue", "red", 0.5)